skUnity/Skript-Snippets/README.md

 # Spotted a problem with snippet?

-Simple create an Issue refrencing the snippet and the problems found.
+Simple create an Issue referencing the snippet and the problems found.
 Please try and provide a solution to the problem.

+# Terminology side note

+Skript refers to the plugin (Skript.jar)
+Script refers to a script file (script.sk)
+Snippet refers to a small piece of Skript code

 # Anything else?